Global Alliance for Improved Nutrition: Building public and private partnerships

 The GAIN Nordic Partnership is a multi-sector platform with an ambition to facilitate scalable and inclusive business models that enhance the nutritional value of food in developing countries.
 It was established in 2014 by the five founding partners: Arla Foods Ingredients, Tetra Pak, DanChurchAid, the Confederation of Danish Industry and GAIN.
 The platform brings together Nordic companies, civil society, academia and the public sector in a forum for collaboration, action and knowledge sharing.
 The first focus area of the GAIN Nordic Partnership is the development of sustainable initiatives along the dairy value chain in Ethiopia and East Africa.
 The goal is to reach low-income consumers with an income of US$2 to US$5 a day.

-The Access to Nutrition Index, which started in 2009, tracks how well the food and beverage industry provides nutritious products to consumers.
-The methodology was developed by GAIN, and is jointly funded by GAIN, the Bill & Melinda Gates Foundation, and the Wellcome Trust.
+The Access to Nutrition Index, hosted by the Access to Nutrition initiative (ATNi) which started in 2013, tracks how well the food and beverage industry provides nutritious products to consumers.
+The original methodology was developed by GAIN, and is jointly funded the Bill & Melinda Gates Foundation, and the Wellcome Trust.
 The index aims to increase consumers' access to more nutritious products and ultimately contribute to addressing the serious global problems of both undernutrition and obesity.
 It will allow food and beverage companies to benchmark their performance on nutrition against their peers, and it will serve as a platform that provides stakeholders – from investors to consumers and policymakers – with information that they can use to inform their decisions and their programs.
 The index also seeks to promote nutrition as an investible theme within the investment community.

 Operations

 Funding and expenses

 GAIN receives funding from a number of organizations including multi-year grants from: the Bill & Melinda Gates Foundation (BMGF), Botnar Foundation, The Children's Investment Fund Foundation (CIFF), Canada (DFATD), Ministry of Foreign Affairs of Denmark, Germany (BMZ/GIZ), Irish Aid, Ministry of Foreign Affairs of the Government of the Netherlands, Rockefeller Foundation, Swiss Development Cooperation, the UK Foreign Commonwealth and Development Office (to 2021), the United Nations Children's Fund (UNICEF), the United States Agency for International Development (USAID) and the United Nations World Food Programme (WFP), as well as a range of other partners.

 GAIN's total income during 2020–2021 was US$57,432,161.

-Previous years’ income: 2019-2020: USD$45,175,851 and 2018-2019: USD$44,715,308.
+Previous years' income: 2019-2020: USD$45,175,851 and 2018-2019: USD$44,715,308.